ClimateChangeInstitute/anttframework/AntT/README.md

 cd anttframework/AntT/setup && ./buildClasses.sh
 ```

-To build the WAR file, exute the command shown below.
+To build the WAR file, execute the command shown below.
 The WAR file
 contains the entire web site.
 While the site is built as a deployable
 WAR file, there are no server dependencies that require the site to be
 served by on a Java Servlet Container.
 The unpacked contents of the